hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 class: inverse, middle

-# Essentially, legacy Console was a microfrontend architecture stitched together on the backend.
+# Console 2.0: a microfrontend architecture stitched together on the backend

 ???

 - This in of itself is not a bad thing, however the trade offs playing out over time were not ideal for our situation

-TODO: would it make sense to put a diagram here instead?

 ---

 class: fifty-fifty

 .left-panel[
-# Legacy Console: Issues
+# Console 2.0: Issues
 ]

 .right-panel[